Serpenseth/TigerWallet/README.md

 In order to build TigerWallet, you will to install a few requirements

 ## Build requirements
-1. You will need to install `setuptools`, which is installed by issuing the following command:
+1. You will need to install build tools `setuptools` and `build`, which you can install by issuing the following command:

+**Windows**
 ```
-pip install setuptools
+pip install setuptools && pip install build
 ```

-2. You will need `build`, which is installed by issuing the following command:
+**Linux**
 ```
-pip install build
+python3 -m pip install setuptools && pip install build
 ```

-3. Optional.
+2. Optional.
 You will need `git` if you don't want to download the source code as a `zip`.

 Windows users: download and install `git` from the [official website](https://git-scm.com/downloads/win)